-- Why is the Alliance creating DDI 4 when DDI Codebook and DDI Lifecycle are available?
+- Why is the Alliance creating DDI - Cross Domain Integration (DDI-CDI) when DDI Codebook and DDI Lifecycle are available?

 - Does a new version of DDI mean older versions will no longer be supported?

-- When will DDI 4 be ready for production?
+- When will DDI-CDI be ready for production?

-- What kind of comments about the DDI 4 Prototype are being solicited?
+- What kind of comments about the DDI-CDI Public Release are being solicited?

 XML stands for Extensible Markup Language and is a way of tagging text for meaning, instead of appearance.